2025 United Nations Climate Change Conference: Cultural responses

 Spanish conceptual artist Josep Piñol Curto created the project Evitada (“Avoided”) in response to COP30.
 Initially proposed as a monumental sculpture for the host city of Belém, the work was ultimately not constructed.
 Piñol reinterpreted the cancellation as a conceptual critique of greenwashing and carbon-offset practices, issuing symbolic carbon credits representing the 57,765 tonnes of CO₂ emissions that were “avoided” by not producing the sculpture.

+Local groups from Pará, such as Cordão da Bicharada, a traditional carnival group from the state, participated in the conference, as well as renowned artists from the Brazilian scene such as Ney Matogrosso, Fafá de Belém, Lenine, Gilberto Gil, Anitta, Gaby Amarantos, Seu Jorge and British artist Chris Martin.

 Opinion

 After returning from Belém, German Chancellor Friedrich Merz drew controversy when he compared Germany and Brazil during a trade conference in Berlin.
 Merz remarked that Germans lived in “one of the most beautiful countries in the world” and stated that he and the journalists who accompanied him on the return flight were “delighted to be back in Germany and to have left that place.”
 His comments were widely criticized by Brazilian officials.
-President Luiz Inácio Lula da Silva, Pará Governor Helder Barbalho, and Belém Mayor Igor Normando all condemned Merz’s characterization of the host city.
+President Luiz Inácio Lula da Silva, Pará Governor Helder Barbalho, and Belém Mayor Igor Normando all condemned Merz's characterization of the host city.

-Amid the backlash, Germany’s Federal Minister for the Environment, Carsten Schneider, sought to ease tensions, describing Brazil as “a wonderful country” and expressing regret that he had not stayed longer after the conference.
+Amid the backlash, Germany's Federal Minister for the Environment, Carsten Schneider, sought to ease tensions, describing Brazil as “a wonderful country” and expressing regret that he had not stayed longer after the conference.
 Shortly afterward, the German government announced a commitment of €1 billion to the Tropical Forest Forever Facility, a Brazilian proposal introduced during COP30.
 Merz later stated that he would not apologize for his remarks.